mchenggit/kabanero-event/architecture/README.md

 When a collection is installed,  strategy CRD instances are also installed.
 These instances are applied and available in Kubernetes.
 For our example, they include:
 - Definition of the `Build` stage
 - Definition of of the `one_stage` strategy
-- Definition of how to trigger the strategy.

 The definition of the `Build` stage uses the `TektonStage` custom resource.
 The `TekonStage` custom resource allows Kabanero to use a Tekton pipeline for a stage. it defines: